zacfukuda/minamoto/README.md

 Now there is no linting for CSS & JS and no test program for JS files, and the developer has no intention to implement these features any time soon.

-### Not for Child Theme or Parent theme
+### Not for Child/Parent theme

 The theme is developed to be your sole custom theme.
-Therefore, the theme might not work properly if you use it as the parent theme of child or child theme itself.
+Therefore, the theme might not work properly if you use it as the parent theme of child theme, or child theme itself.
 It is possible to customize the theme in accordance with your preference for parent/child theme purpose, however, doing so requires a lot of work.

 ## Test Environment
 - Node & NPM: 10.15.0 & 6.4.1